sswam/allemande/doc/guide.md

 In an empty chat room, you can press Poke to have a random AI start the conversation.
 Only certain characters will do this.

-## How to use Tool Agents

-We have several agents that are not LLMs and do not fully understand natural language, such as search engines, programming tools, and AI image generators.
-When talking to these agents, say their name, then exactly what you want.
-Don't say anything else afterwards.
-For example:

-    Dogu, ls

-This asks the shell agent to list files.

 ## Basic intro to AI Image Generation

 IMPORTANT: The agents Illu and Gema are experts on image gen. We can talk to them to learn about image prompting, much more than is in this guide.